melissawm/acquire-docs/docs/api_reference.md

 ## Class `DeviceManager`

 The `DeviceManager` class manages selection of available devices in the system.
+Regular expressions are accepted for the name argument.

 ```python
 class DeviceManager: